webdriverio/native-demo-app/README.md

 # WebdriverIO Demo App for iOS and Android

-This app is built with React Native and will be used for test automation purposes for the [appium-boilerplate](https://github.com/webdriverio/appium-boilerplate).
+This app is built with [Expo](https://expo.dev/) and React Native, and will be used for test automation purposes for the [appium-boilerplate](https://github.com/webdriverio/appium-boilerplate).

 https://user-images.githubusercontent.com/11979740/118520294-3fb8e480-b73a-11eb-9100-dccecbb683cc.mov